paulmelis/opencv-camera-calibration/README.md

   symmetrical and an asymmetrical one.
 The asymmetrical version has the advantage of leading to consistent chessboard orientations being detected (all computed camera positions on the same side of the chessboard).
-- Only tested with OpenCV 4.5.3 under Python 3.9.6.
-It probably will work with other versions, but it might also not.
+- Tested with OpenCV 4.5.3 under Python 3.9.6 and OpenCV 4.8.0 under Python 3.11.5.
+  It probably will work with other versions, but it also might not.

 Dependencies: